Uyghur Human Rights Policy Act: Legislation content and results

-The bill directs: (1) the Director of National Intelligence to report to Congress on security issues caused by the Chinese government's reported crackdown on Uyghurs in Xinjiang; (2) the Federal Bureau of Investigation to report on efforts to protect Uyghurs and Chinese nationals in the United States; (3) the U.S. Agency for Global Media to report on Chinese media related issues in Xinjiang; and (4) the United States Department of State to report on the scope of the reported Chinese government crackdown on Uyghurs in Xinjiang.
+The bill directs: (1) the Director of National Intelligence to report to Congress on security issues caused by the Chinese government's reported crackdown on Uyghurs in Xinjiang; (2) the Federal Bureau of Investigation to report on efforts to protect Uyghurs and Chinese nationals in the United States; (3) the US Agency for Global Media to report on Chinese media related issues in Xinjiang; and (4) the United States Department of State to report on the scope of the reported Chinese government crackdown on Uyghurs in Xinjiang.

-U.S. President Donald Trump has to submit a report to Congress within 180 days.
+The President has to submit a report to Congress within 180 days.
 The report shall designate Chinese officials and any other individuals who are responsible for carrying out: torture; prolonged detention without charges and a trial; abduction; cruel, inhumane, or degrading treatment of Muslim minority groups; and other flagrant denials of the "right to life, liberty, or the security" of people in Xinjiang.
 Persons identified in the report would then be subject to sanctions which include asset blocking, visa revocation, and ineligibility for entry into the United States.
 Imposing sanctions against the officials can be declined by the President if he determines and certifies to Congress that holding back on sanctions is in the national interest of the United States.

-The bill would also call on President Trump to impose sanctions under the Global Magnitsky Act on Xinjiang Communist Party Secretary Chen Quanguo, which would be the first time such sanctions would be imposed on a member of China's politburo.
+The bill also calls on the President to impose sanctions under the Global Magnitsky Act on Xinjiang Communist Party Secretary Chen Quanguo, which would be the first time such sanctions would be imposed on a member of China's politburo.
 On July 9, 2020, the Trump administration imposed sanctions and visa restrictions against senior Chinese officials, including Quanguo, as well as Zhu Hailun, Wang Mingshan (王明山), and Huo Liujun (霍留军).
 With sanctions, they and their immediate relatives are barred from entering the US and will have US-based assets frozen.

+In December 2021, the Uyghur Forced Labor Prevention Act was passed.
+The act discussed the US' responsibility (as well as Mexico's and Canada's) in preventing forced labor and human trafficking for labor.
+The act imposes sanctions and some prohibitions on listed companies in the region in line with Section 307 of the Tariff Act of 1930.
+On November 25, 2024, the largest expansion of the list of companies not complying with the act was passes by the US Department of Homeland Security.
+In April 2024 a new act was introduced to Congress titled Uyghur Genocide Accountability and Sanctions Act of 2024.
+This act proposes new, more severe, amendments to the Uyghur Human Rights Policy Act of 2020.